Why Is Colombia the Best Retirement Destination for Americans in 2026?

 Healthcare Costs: Colombia vs. US

-Visa Options for Retirees
+What Visa Options Are Available for Retirees Moving to Colombia?

-Rentista Visa (Recommended for Most Retirees)
+Retirement Visa (Pensionado — Recommended for Most Retirees)

-Investor Visa
+Investor Visa (For Property-Buying Retirees)

 EPS (Public System)